 The discharge of contaminants into air from fumigation for quarantine application or pre-shipment application:

-- (a) Using fumigants other than methyl bromide, is a discretionary activity. - (b) Using methyl bromide with effective recapture, is a discretionary activity. - (c) Using methyl bromide without effective recapture, is a non-complying activity.
+- Using fumigants other than methyl bromide, is a discretionary activity. - (2) Using methyl bromide with effective recapture, is a discretionary activity. - (3) Using methyl bromide without effective recapture, is a non-complying activity.